 In situ PRISMS scanning in 2013

-The wall paintings of this historical site are vulnerable and therefore, any inspection needs to be non-invasive and non-contact.
+Because the wall paintings of this historical site are vulnerable, any inspection needs to be non-invasive and non-contact.

 The aim of this project was to develop a methodology for the non-invasive and in situ analysis of the large scale murals, even when they are located in unreachable areas (e.g. ceilings).
 Our research was mainly focused on the analysis of murals in cave 465.
 Cave 465, located at the northern end of the site is unique in its Indo-Tibetan tantric Buddhist style, and like many other caves, the date of its construction is still under debate.